Yelodress/PowerShell-Audit-Tool/README.md

-# PowerAudit v0.3 IS HERE !
+# PowerAudit v0.4 IS HERE !
 ## Let's take a look at this update:

 ### What's been added ?
-  - Added the number of cores of the CPU
+  - Added the disk health status
-  - Added the BIOS version
+  - Added the initial Windows install date
-  - Added GPU driver version
+  - Added the disk partition type
-  - Added GPU lastest update date
+  - Added the progress bar(finally !)

 ### What's been fixed ?
   - Nothing.
 This script is ✨perfect✨